-MGD is the primary cause of dry eye worldwide
+MGD is the primary cause of dry eye

 MEIBOMIAN GLAND EXAMINATION TO IDENTIFY ATROPHY: